shylkymc/Investigating-Fandango-Movie-Ratings/README.md

 # Investigating-Fandango-Movie-Ratings

 I explored the rating differences for popular movies between 2015 and 2016 years from Fandango website.
 I used pandas to open and obtain data.
 I pulled the data from 2 different data set.
 I used entries only for 2015 and 2016 years.
+I studied on only ratings for this project.
 I used numpy and matplotlib to visualize the results.

 ## Conclusion